-The park has such a varied collection of wildlife and an awe-inspiring ancient migratory system that it never ceases to amaze first time guests and even seasoned travelers on a Tanzania safari.
+Serengeti National Park has such a varied collection of wildlife and an awe-inspiring ancient migratory system that it never ceases to amaze first-time guests and even seasoned travellers on a Tanzania safari.
 The local Masai calls the Serengeti National Park in northwestern Tanzania “the place where the land moves on forever” and indeed it is.

 Accommodation in Serengeti National Park in Tanzania is offered at luxury Tanzania safari lodges and activities include guided game drives and hot air balloon safaris.
 Serengeti National Park safaris can also be combined with a beach holiday in Zanzibar, Tanzania.